Approximate Dynamic Programming for Constrained Piecewise Affine Systems with Stability and Safety Guarantees: Case study

-Due to safety considerations and the limited capability of the torque motor, the inverted pendulum system is supposed to satisfy the constraints $[-0.15\;\;-1]^T\leq x \leq [0.15\;\;1]^T$ and $-4 \leq u \leq 4$.
-The constrained infinite-horizon control problem is constructed with $l(x,u)=|| \mathrm{diag}([20\;\;1])x||_\infty + ||u||_\infty$.
 A 61 $\times$ 61 state data grid is constructed to cover the region $\{x|[-0.17\;\;-1.2]^T \leq x \leq [0.17\;\;1.2]^T\}$.
 These training points are exploited to train the actor and the critic.
 Both of them are ReLU NNs that have two hidden layers of widths 8.
-Starting from a zero value function and after 10 iterations, the closed-loop behavior of the system with $\hat{\pi}^\mathrm{ex}_\mathrm{proj}(\cdot)$ is illustrated in Fig. 1(b).
-Fig. 1(b) plots the maximal stabilizable set $\bar{X}$ and the trajectories of the closed-loop system (controlled by $\hat{\pi}^\mathrm{ex}_\mathrm{proj}(\cdot)$) starting from some vertices of $\bar{X}$.
+Starting from a zero value function and after 10 iterations, the closed-loop behavior of the system with $\hat{\pi}^\mathrm{ex}_\mathrm{proj}(\cdot)$ is illustrated in Figs. 2(c-d).
+Fig. 2(c) plots the trajectories of the closed-loop system (controlled by $\hat{\pi}^\mathrm{ex}_\mathrm{proj}(\cdot)$) starting from some vertices of $\bar{X}$ in the state space, while Fig. 2(d) displays the time-domain responses corresponding to the state-space trajectories of Fig. 2(c).
 Although states starting from these vertices are in general the most difficult to regulate to the origin, they converge rapidly under $\hat{\pi}^\mathrm{ex}_\mathrm{proj}(\cdot)$.
 Meanwhile, we should mention that the state constraints could be slightly violated: the trajectory depicted by the purple curves violates the constraints by about 5 percent.
 To avoid this, one can tighten the state constraints and restart the ADP algorithm.
-The dashed purple curve describes the trajectory starting from the purple vertex with 10 percent constraint tightening.
+The dashed purple curve describes the trajectory starting from the purple vertex with 10 percent constraint tightening\footnote{We leverage a backtracking strategy to incrementally increase the constraint tightening factors until the safety performance is successfully verified by our proposed verification method.}.
 We can observe that constraint violation is avoided.